Jatin-Tank/WonderHomes/README.md

 - **Agent Contact**: The application will enable buyers/rent seekers to contact real estate agents directly through the application for further information or to schedule a property viewing.

--**User Authentication**: The application will require user authentication to access the features of the application, such as adding properties or searching for properties.
+- **User Authentication**: The application will require user authentication to access the features of the application, such as adding properties or searching for properties.

--**Responsive Design**: The application will be designed with a responsive layout to ensure a seamless user experience on different devices, such as desktops, tablets, and mobile phones.
+- **Responsive Design**: The application will be designed with a responsive layout to ensure a seamless user experience on different devices, such as desktops, tablets, and mobile phones.

 Overall, this project aims to provide a convenient and efficient way for real estate agents and rent seekers to manage properties and for buyers/rent seekers to find their ideal properties without leaving the comfort of their homes.